Xhenzouu/lost-pet-ai/README.md

 ### Key Takeaways

-- Feature engineering (`days_missing_bucket`) effectively captured non-linear patterns.
+- Feature engineering (`days_missing_bucket`) effectively captures non-linear patterns.
-- Recall-focused improvements ensure the model is **community-use friendly**, helping owners find their pets.
+- Recall-focused improvements make the model **community-use friendly**.
-- Streamlit app now computes this feature automatically — users only enter days missing, making it seamless.
+- Streamlit app computes this feature automatically — users only need to enter days missing.

 ---

 ## Live Demo

-The app is now publicly available!
 Try it here:
 **[Lost Pet Reunion Predictor Web App](https://your-app-name.streamlit.app)**
-*(Replace with your actual deployed URL once live — e.g., after deploying to Streamlit Cloud)*
+*(Replace with your deployed URL once live)*

 Anyone in Pila (or nearby) can use it directly on their phone — just enter details and get an instant prediction 🐾